z-forbes/Decision-Tree-Optimisation/README.md

 The file ``demo.py`` can be used to ensure everything is running as it should be, and highlights the capabilities of this repo.

-The output for this file should be:
+The output of this file should be:

 ```
 Here is a simple tree: